linkerd/website/linkerd.io/content/2/faq/_index.md

 ## Who owns Linkerd and how is it licensed?

-Linkerd is hosted by the a [Cloud Native Computing Foundation](https://cncf.io) (CNCF) project.
+Linkerd is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) project.
 The CNCF owns the trademark; the copyright is held by the Linkerd authors themselves.

 Linkerd is licensed under [Apache 2.0](https://github.com/linkerd/linkerd2/blob/master/LICENSE).